citiususc/perldoop/README.md

 The main file of the tool is `Perldoop.py`, located in *src/*, which has two input parameters:

 * The route to the Perl script to translate.
-The Perl code should be labeled and programmed following the rules detailed in the User Manual.
+The Perl code should be labeled and programmed following the rules detailed in the User Manual (located in the *doc/* folder).
 * The route to the Java template where the translated code will be inserted.